BlueWizardHat/demo-kotlin-maven/README.md

 I recently had to edit a 1500+ line java class and that is definately far above any sensible limit.

+### Standardize units when persisting them

+When storing anything in the database or other persistent storage make sure to standardize the units you use.
+I prefer timestamps in UTC, weight in kilograms or grams, temperatures in celcius, etc. Don't have different items use different units.
+These units are easily converted to local times, pounds or fahrenheit so it can be done by the front-end (or in a pinch on retrieval, but it really belongs on the front-end) if you want to display these units to the end-user.

+This practice does not apply to currencies as they can change value over time, but all easily convertible units should be stored using the same unit in the entire project.

 ## Running this project / runLocal.sh

 ```runLocal.sh``` is a script that runs commands to help speed up the implementation and testing of services by running services